jasieksz/DAAGER/docs/user/ogr-labs/README.md

+---
+title: AgE3 Implementation of OGR and LABS problems
+---

 # AgE3 Implementation of OGR and LABS problems

 This module provides an implementation of OGR (Optimal Golomb Ruler) and LABS (Low Autocorrelation Binary Sequences) problems.